-After you log in to ZedControl, the Edge Node onboarding process can be triggered either from the 'Home' screen or the 'Edge Node' list view screen.
+After you log in to the ZEDEDA platform, the Edge Node onboarding process can be triggered from either the 'Dashboard' or the 'Edge Node' list view screen.

 The 'Home' screen has multiple widgets.
-The 'Recommended Actions' widget has a quick access link to 'Add Edge Node.'
+The 'Quick Links' widget has a quick access link to the 'Add Edge Node.'
 Click to trigger the new 'Add Edge Node' flow.

 - Step 1 > Populate the input field values for the 'Identity' section, as instructed in the table.

 ||This is unique across the enterprise and cannot be changed.